1971–72 Aston Villa F.C. season

-The 1971–72 English football season was Villa's 72nd season in the Football League, this season playing in the Football League Third Division.
+The 1971–72 English football season was Aston Villa's 73rd season in the Football League, this season playing in the Football League Third Division.
 Under manager Vic Crowe Aston Villa won promotion to the Second Division as champions with a record 70 points, and thus ended their two-year spell in the Third Division.
 By the end of the decade they were firmly re-established as a First Division club.

 In July 1971, Ray Graydon secured a £50,000 move from third division Bristol Rovers, with captain Brian Godfrey moving in the opposite direction.
 Graydon missed just one of Villa's 46 league games in the 1971–72 season, scoring 14 goals as the club secured the Third Division title with a five-point margin over Brighton & Hove Albion.
 Debut Appearances included Brian Little (247), Chris Nicholl (210), Ian Ross (175), Jimmy Cumbes (157), Tommy Hughes (16), and Malcolm Beard (6).

 Willie Anderson's contribution included scoring a career high fifteen goals in all competitions with eight coming from penalties, helping him gain a reputation as a penalty taker specialist.